 - You need professional customer support from a Linux provider (Canonical, Core OS, Redhat, SUSE, etc).

-- You want your image and OS application to be fully supported outside Google Cloud Platform.
+- You want your image and OS application to be fully supported outside Google Cloud.

-See Containers on GCP to learn about other operating systems you can use to run containerized applications on Google Cloud Platform.
+See Containers on Google Cloud to learn about other operating systems you can use to run containerized applications on Google Cloud.
 Compute Engine provides images for other popular operating systems, including images that are optimized for containers.